Undervoltologist/zephyrusfanfix-24-25/README.md

 If the target RPM changes, it checks if the current speed is greater or less than the target, and decides fan should speed up or slow down.

-When it gets within 25 RPM's from the target (Target RPM - Current RPM <= 25) the app locks the fan signal, to be never changed again till new fan target.
+When it gets within 25 RPM's from the target (Target RPM - Current RPM <= 25) the app locks the fan signal, to be never changed again till: new fan target comes up / difference between current RPM and target RPM becomes more than 100.

 Result is a perfectly behaving smooth fan control without any annoying oscillation.
 ```
 # What should ASUS do to fix this?
-The fan control needs to have a deadzone, such as 75 RPM, so as long as "Current RPM - Target RPM = not more than 75 and not less than 75" it won't try to change and "stabilize" fan speed.
+The fan control needs to have a deadzone, such as 100 RPM, so as long as "Current RPM - Target RPM = not more than 100 and not less than 100" it won't try to change and "stabilize" fan speed.
 This will fix the oscillation.

 FIX THIS ASUS, IT'LL BECOME A MUCH BETTER FEELING LAPTOP TO USE FOR THE AVERAGE USER.